Claire Chapla

 • Representing a trade association in the successful defeat of a petition for review of agency action in the D.C.
 Circuit

 Claire also has an active pro bono practice.
-Her prior experience includes serving as court-appointed pro bono appellate counsel, serving on a team representing the petitioner in Supreme Court litigation involving the Hague Convention on the Civil Aspects of International Child Abduction, and helping to develop resources for war crimes prosecution and documentation in the ongoing conflict in Ukraine.
+Her experience includes serving as court-appointed pro bono appellate counsel in federal court, serving on a team representing the petitioner in U.S. Supreme Court litigation involving the Hague Convention on the Civil Aspects of International Child Abduction, developing resources for war crimes prosecution and documentation in the ongoing conflict in Ukraine, and partnering with the Federal Public Defender for the District of Maryland as co-counsel during the sentencing and appellate phases of a criminal False Claims Act matter.
+The Federal Defender’s office named Claire and her team “Pro Bono Partner of the Year” for their efforts on this case.

 Prior to joining Weil, Claire worked at another global law firm and served as a law clerk to the Honorable Timothy M. Tymkovich, Chief Judge of the United States Court of Appeals for the Tenth Circuit in Denver, Colorado.
 Claire earned her law degree from Stanford Law School, where she was a Senior Editor of the Stanford Law Review and a Managing Editor of the Stanford Journal of International Law.
 During law school, she studied abroad in the Master of Economic Law program at l’Institut d’Etudes Politiques de Paris (Sciences Po) in Paris, France, where she completed legal coursework in French.
 She also interned with the U.S. Mission to the United Nations Human Rights Council in Geneva, Switzerland.
 In 2012, Claire graduated summa cum laude from Duke University with a Bachelor of Arts in History and International Comparative Studies.